jee3153/london_housing_ai/README.md

   --host 0.0.0.0
 ```

+## Feature Extraction Workflow
+When you add a new column extracted from features follow this workflow.
+1. define extraction method which adds new column to data frame
+2. add the new column to `cleaning.required_cols` and `train.cat_features` or `train.numeric_features` list to `ai_platform/src/configs/config_dataset2.yaml`

 ## Troubleshoot tips
 If you are having failure for second compose up,
 try deleting `/mlruns` directory, and run train again.